 There could be many reasons why it is necessary to connect runs after they have been added to steps (as opposed to adding runs to one step and propagating these runs upstream or downstream).
 For example, when performing an experiment on the HPLC of Cell Culture Supernatant Public Process, it might be desirable to decide which batch(es) of Mobile Phase to use for HPLC samples at time of execution.
 Since runs are typically created while planning an experiment, runs on step "Prep Mobile Phases" (Prep Mobile Phases) and step "Inject Samples" (Inject Samples) can be created separately, and then connected at the time of experiment execution, by connecting runs on step "Inject Samples" to the appropriate runs on step "Prep Mobile Phases".

-- Click on step "Prep Mobile Phases" in Flow Diagram.
-Navigate to the "1.
-Plan Experiment" tab.
+- Click on step "Prep Mobile Phases" in the flow diagram.
 Notice that the anchor on step "Prep Mobile Phases" turns yellow.

 - Click the anchor step "Inject Samples".
 See that the default Run Path ("Prep Mobile Phases" -> "Column Equilibration" -> "Inject Samples") gets highlighted in blue, and bottom panel changes to Flow Mode (shows runs on Steps "Prep Mobile Phases" and "Inject Samples" side-by-side).